 What can I do if Uniting Financial Services is unable to assist me?

 If your financial hardship application for assistance is not approved, the remaining period of your Fixed Term Investment or 31 day investment will be applied.
 With your Self Help Investment, 31 days’ notice will still apply commencing from the date you requested hardship assistance until the expiration of 31 days (if you wish to proceed with your withdrawal).

 We will provide you with written reasons for our decision if we do not believe alternative arrangements based on the information available will assist.
 We will then work with you on next steps in relation to your loan.

 If you’re not satisfied with the decision, you may wish to take the matter further.
-You may contact the Financial Ombudsman Service (FOS), an independent complaints scheme free of charge to customers.
-Importantly, FOS will not deal with a dispute unless you have gone through the internal dispute resolution process first.
+You may contact the Australian Financial Complaints Authority (AFCA), an independent complaints scheme free of charge to customers.
+Importantly, AFCA will not deal with a dispute unless you have gone through the internal dispute resolution process first.